grnadav/databind/README.md

 ## About

 DataBind is a 2-way data binding library.
-It lets you easily bind a DOM element (and optionally its subtree) to a Model (Object).
+It lets you easily bind a DOM element (and optionally its subtree) to a Model (Object) and keep them at sync.

 ### Dependencies
 It's only dependency is [Watch.JS](https://github.com/melanke/Watch.JS)